-- b.
-Non-Nettable Inventory included Unsaleable Inventory; - c. the total value of Unsaleable Inventory exceeded \$20 million, or alternatively, was a material value; and - d. there had been no significant write-down authorised in respect of the Unsaleable Inventory included in the value of Non-Nettable Inventory as at 31 December 2019.
+- a. the inventory balance disclosed included Non-Nettable Inventory; - b.
+Non-Nettable Inventory included Unsaleable Inventory; - c. the total value of Unsaleable Inventory exceeded \$20 million, or alternatively, was a material value; and - there had been no significant write-down authorised in respect of the Unsaleable Inventory included in the value of Non-Nettable Inventory as at 31 December 2019.